The Galef Oceanside Asylum

 Also, if you want to see another take on Pumpkin Carving, check out my brother Barry's website, Jack O'Lanterns by Barry Galef!
 Barry goes for a more high concept type of approach.
 He seems to be in the Opera Seria genre, while I tend more to stay in the Buffa style.

-During the years that Jeff was at Humboldt State University, we made a lot of trips up and down this 750 mile long state.
+During the years that our son was in school in northern Califonria, we made a lot of trips up and down this state.
 An important part of our history is the Mission system that was Spain's attempt to colonize California while stopping the Russians from encroaching from the north.
 There is a lot of controversy about the Missions and the people who were here first, but the old buildings and the museums associated with them are among the most fascinating places you can visit.
 Between the 1770's and 1820's, twenty one Missions were founded between San Diego in the south and Sonoma in the north.
 We were able to visit all of them, and some of our impressions are here, at Style Elements of the Missions

 LINKS